VK6TT/STM8-eForth-Double-Double/README.md

 A loop of 10,000 calcualtions, which included loading the data and initialising each time, took about 7.5 seconds in total.
 That is way faster than I had hoped for and exceeds what I needed in my DDS controller applicaiton.

-Yes, the identification of the Carry is awkward.
+Identification of the Carry is imporved thanks to the BCCM op code.

 No, I don't yet see any obvious ways to make it go faster or use less space.